notaustens/MDT-Configuration-Guide/README.md

 The following steps, and included scripts, can be implemented to develop a "standalone" deployment server (e.g., a server, not joined to an Active Directory environment, that can be used to deploy systems).

 ```
-Note: This is very much still a WIP, and is essentially a conglomeration of my own work, the work of various blogs/tutorials, and exisitng Microsoft documentation.
+Note: This is very much still a WIP.
+That said, it is essentially a conglomeration of my own personal documentation, various blogs/tutorials, and exisitng Microsoft documentation.
 ```

 # Step 1: Create the Deployment Share #